mdipierro/gluino/README.markdown

 ## What is missing (compared with web2py)

+Note these are not really limitations.
+We just assume that if you use, for example, Flask with gluino, you want to use the Flask sessions and not the web2py sessions.
+Same for access control.
+Moreover we assume that if you want to use the web2py client size styles and JavaScript, you can copy them yourself from the web2py scaffolding app.

 - sessions (you have to use the session provided by the host framework)
 - web2py routing (you have to the routing mechanism of the host framework)
 - multi-app support (only web2py does that well)